univention/univention-corporate-server/doc/manual/domain-ldap/domain-join.rst

 system which has yet to join the domain, the login to the module is done as user ``root``.

+As for the :ref:`domain joining procedure via the command line
+<domain-ldap-subsequent-domain-joins-with-univention-join>`, username and
-As for the domain joining procedure via the command line, username and password of a user account authorized to add computers to a domain must be entered in the resulting dialogue.
+password of a user account authorized to add computers to a domain must be entered in the resulting dialogue.
 Likewise, the |UCSPRIMARYDN| will be determined automatically via a DNS request, but can also be entered manually.

 The :guilabel:`Rejoin` option can be used to repeat the domain join at any time.